DIPlib/diplib/src/documentation/iterators.md

 \section iterate_slices Processing an image slice by slice

-That for example the case of a time series image, a 3D image where the 3rd dimension is time.
+Take for example the case of a time series image, a 3D image where the 3rd dimension is time.
 One might want to filter each of the 2D slices in the same way, but not mix information from one slice to another.
 Some image processing functions allow to specify which dimensions are to be processed, one can choose to process only the first two dimensions.